jn3ff/clipzero/README.md

 This application is best run in the background

-No config options yet, probably none coming unless requested, so if overriding cmd+0 is not cool with you, please open an issue so I can make this overridable.
+No config options yet, probably none coming unless requested, so if overriding cmd+0 is not cool with you, please open an issue (I could do it quick) or PR to make it overridable.

 ## Usage ##